moulahi-mo/ng-Api-Products/README.md

-# Products API overview
+# A new API for e-commerce Products overview

-> Backend API for products application, APi for Products E-commerce
+> Backend : using  #Nodejs ,#Express js and #MongoDb , to build the new API for e-commerce Products .

+> Frontend : Angular framework to explore the REST API features .

 ![alt text](https://imgur.com/uSJOdtb.png)